SalvatoreDAmato00/AdvProg_Project/README.md

 I advise to first open and understand the notebooks inside the folders "1_text_splitting", "2_FAISS_index" and "3_text_sourcing".
 This will create a basis to later proceed.

+Before running any file, it is crucial to create and store your own OPEN AI key.
+Without this the code will not run.

 It is needed to run the file "main.py" to showcase the application.
 Apply the following command inside your environment:

 streamlit run main.py